Eric Adams: 2021 mayoral campaign

-Endorsements

-Adams received support in the primary from New York elected officials including US Representatives Thomas Suozzi, Adriano Espaillat and Sean Patrick Maloney, as well as fellow Borough Presidents Rubén Díaz Jr. from The Bronx and Donovan Richards from Queens, along with a number of city and state legislators.
-Adams also received endorsements from labor union locals, including the Uniformed Fire Officers Association, District Council 37, and Service Employees International Union, Local 32BJ.

-Various local media outlets endorsed Adams, including El Especialito, The Irish Echo, The Jewish Press, New York Post, Our Time Press, and the Queens Chronicle.
-He was ranked as the second choice in the Democratic primary by the New York Daily News behind Kathryn Garcia.

 Mayor of New York City (2022–present)

 Mayoral transition

-In August 2021, Adams named Sheena Wright, CEO of United Way of New York City as chair of his transition team.
-In November, Adams named nine additional co-chairs, including CUNY Chancellor Félix Matos Rodríguez, SEIU 32BJ President Kyle Bragg, Goldman Sachs CFO Stephen Scherr, YMCA of Greater New York President and CEO Sharon Greenberger, Infor CEO Charles Phillips, and Ford Foundation President Darren Walker.

 After getting elected, Adams reconfirmed his pledge to reinstate a plainclothes police unit that deals with gun violence.
-Some Black Lives Matter activists denounced the effort, but Adams labeled the behavior "grandstanding".
+Some Black Lives Matter activists denounced the effort, but Adams labeled the behavior "grandstanding."

-On November 4, 2021, Adams tweeted that he planned to take his first three paychecks as Mayor in bitcoin and that New York City would be "the center of the cryptocurrency industry and other fast-growing, innovative industries".
+On November 4, 2021, Adams tweeted that he planned to take his first three paychecks as Mayor in bitcoin and that New York City would be "the center of the cryptocurrency industry and other fast-growing, innovative industries."

-Adams announced he would bring back the "gifted and talented" school program, improve relations with New York State, review property taxes, and reduce agency budgets by 3% to 5%.
+Adams announced he would bring back the "gifted and talented" school program, improve relations with New York State, review property taxes, and implement agency budget cuts ranging from 3% to 5%.

-On December 2, 2021, Adams took a trip to Ghana where he visited the Elmina Castle.
+On October 15, 2024, Adams appointed Chauncey Parker as the new Deputy Mayor for Public Safety.

+Opinion polling

+Shortly after Adams's inauguration, polls found that he had a 63% approval rating.
+On June 7, 2022, a poll conducted by Siena College, in conjunction with Spectrum News and its NY1 affiliate, found that Adams had an approval rating of 29%.
+The poll also found that 76% of New Yorkers worried they could be a victim of a violent crime.
+A December 2023 poll published by Quinnipiac University Polling Institute showed Adams's approval rating at 28% among registered voters, which at the time was the lowest approval of any mayor since the institution began polling in the city in 1996.
+In October 2024, in the midst of multiple investigations into wrongdoing, a Marist College poll found Adam's approval rating to be just 26%.
+It further found that 65% of respondents believed Adams had committed illegal acts, and 69% thought he should resign; if he did not resign, 63% expressed a desire for governor Hochul to remove him.
+By March 2025, another Quinnipiac University poll found that Adams's approval rating had fallen to just 20%.